peterjgrainger/API-update-blacklisted-ips/README.md

 Based on the lists specified in Basic and Essential: <https://github.com/firehol/blocklist-ipsets#which-ones-to-use>

 There would be two parts to it.

-Cron job
+- Cron job
+- Webhook API

-Create an EC2 instance AMI with update-ipsets installed (https://github.com/firehol/blocklist-ipsets/wiki/installing-update-ipsets) and the following lists enabled:
+Create an EC2 instance AMI with update-ipsets installed <https://github.com/firehol/blocklist-ipsets/wiki/installing-update-ipsets> and enable the following lists:

 - feodo
 - palevo